-Students who are on-track with their OMS IV class are required to take COMLEX Level 2PE by November 1 of the OMS IV year.
-Exceptions to this deadline must be authorized in advance by the Associate Dean for Clinical Education and Services.
+Students who are on-track with their OMS IV class are required to take COMLEX Level 2PE between February 1st of the OMS III year and August 1st of the OMS IV year.
+Exceptions to this timeframe must be authorized in advance by the Associate Dean for Clinical Education and Services.
+Prior to signing up for a test date, each student is required to discuss their planned COMLEX Level 2PE date with their RDME to determine their individual optimal time between February 1st of the OMS III year and August 1st of the OMS IV year to take the examination.

 The examination must be taken at an NBOME-approved PE testing center.